Zacaria/apidays-2023/docs/Presentation.md

 note:

-So TypeScript came as a superset.
+So TypeScript came as a superset of javascript.
 Bringing types, checks and better code discoverability. overall better developer experience

 The greed, we can all be guilty of, can even let us build a complete typed sidesystem around our functionalities.